amoradi/amoradi.github.io/_posts/2016-03-11-tables-without-columns.md

 author: Aaron Moradi
 layout: post
 permalink: /tables-without-columns/
-excerpt: <p>An Effective Way to Use The Layout Luxuries of Tables Without The Constraint of Columns, with Use Cases</p>
+excerpt: <p>An Effective Way to Use The Layout Luxuries of Tables Without The Constraint of Columns</p>
 categories: HTML
 ---